 518 - Military Reserve Training Leave

-To provide guidelines for compensating employees in connection with their reservist and guard obligations.
+The purpose of this policy is to provide guidelines for compensating employees while they are complying with their reservist and guard obligations.

-Regular full-time or part-time staff employees who are in military reserve training are eligible to receive up to fifteen (15) days of University base pay as Paid Military Leave for participating in required military service training, provided that they turn in their military pay, excluding allowances.
+Regular full-time or part-time employees who are in military reserve training are eligible to receive up to 15 days of their University base pay while participating in required military service training.

 - The employee is responsible for notifying their supervisor immediately after receiving their military orders.
 The employee may be required to provide a copy of the orders.